 In some animal studies, tretinoin has been shown to cause skin tumors to develop faster when the treated area is exposed to ultraviolet light (sunlight or artificial sunlight from a sunlamp).
 Other studies have not shown the same result and more studies need to be done.
 It is not known if tretinoin causes skin tumors to develop faster in humans.

-As well as its needed effects, tretinoin topical (the active ingredient contained in Retin-A and Renova) may cause some unwanted effects.
+Along with its needed effects, tretinoin topical (the active ingredient contained in Retin-A and Renova) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Burning feeling or stinging skin (severe)